-WAGASHI ISSHO is a hands-on Japanese sweets (wagashi) class conveniently located in the heart of Kyoto.
-Join our private or small group workshops to discover the beauty of traditional confectionery making in Japan.
+WAGASHI ISSHO is a hands-on Japanese sweets (wagashi) class conveniently located in the heart of Kyoto near Shijo-Karasuma and Karasuma-Oike stations.
+Join our private or small group workshops to discover the beauty of traditional confectionery making in Japan with certified master Yasue Miyazaki.

 For centuries, wagashi have played a vital role in Japanese culture, from sacred offerings at festivals and tea ceremonies to everyday treats enjoyed throughout the seasons.
 At WAGASHI ISSHO, you will not only learn how to craft these delicate sweets but also gain insight into their history and connection to the Way of Tea (sado).

-Whether you're a first-time visitor to Kyoto or a passionate food lover, our expert-led classes provide a unique and authentic cultural experience.
-Book your session today and take home the taste of Japan!
+Whether you're a first-time visitor to Kyoto or a passionate food lover, our expert-led cultural cooking classes provide a unique and authentic experience.
+Book your wagashi making session today and take home the taste of Japan!

 Book your class today and experience the art of wagashi making in Kyoto!

 Join our regularly scheduled traditional Japanese sweets-making classes in Kyoto.
-These hands-on sessions are perfect for travelers who want to experience authentic wagashi making.
-To find out more and book your spot, visit our airKitchen page.
+These hands-on wagashi sessions are perfect for travelers and food enthusiasts who want to experience authentic wagashi making near Shijo-Karasuma and Karasuma-Oike stations.
+To find out more and book your Kyoto cooking class, visit our airKitchen page.

 Looking for a more exclusive experience?
 We offer private wagashi classes in Kyoto, tailored to your needs.
-Whether you're celebrating a special occasion or want a more personalized session, we can arrange a lesson just for you.
+Whether you're celebrating a special occasion or want a more personalized Japanese confectionery lesson, we can arrange a private cooking class just for you with master Yasue Miyazaki.

-For details on how to book a private lesson, click button.
+For details on how to book a private wagashi lesson in Kyoto, click button.

 Secure your spot today and enjoy an unforgettable wagashi-making experience in Kyoto!

-Wagashi Issho is conveniently located in central Kyoto, about 10 minutes by foot from the Shijo subway station (Karasuma Line).
+Wagashi Issho is conveniently located in central Kyoto, about 5 minutes by foot from Shijo-Karasuma station (Karasuma Line) and 5 minutes from Karasuma-Oike station (Karasuma & Tozai Lines).
+Our traditional Japanese confectionery school is easily accessible for tourists visiting Kyoto.

 Wagashi Master & Certified Tea Ceremony Instructor